kagaimiq/jl-uboot-tool/protocol-usb.md

 - Data in: data to be written

-This command is similar to the regular write memory command (FB 06), however it takes data encrypted with something different than what the regular write command takes in some chips.
+This command is similar to the regular write memory command (FB 06), however it takes data encrypted with something different than what the regular write command may take on some chips.

 Look at the *dv15loader.enc* for an example of data transferred via this command (data is transmitted in 512 byte blocks)